architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 module.exports = {
   variables: function ({ arc, cloudformation, stage, inventory }) {
-    if (!arc['myS3Bucket']) return {} // if the user isn't using this plugin, return an empty object signifying no variables need exporting const isLocal = stage === 'testing' // stage will equal 'testing' when running in sandbox, otherwise will be one of 'staging' or 'production' const bucketName = `${arc.app}-newS3Bucket`
+    if (!arc['myS3Bucket']) return {} // if the user isn't using this plugin, return an empty object signifying no variables need exporting const isLocal = stage === 'testing' // stage will equal 'testing' when running in sandbox, otherwise will be one of 'staging' or 'production' when running in a `deploy` context const bucketName = `${arc.app}-newS3Bucket`
     return {
       bucketName,